-Japan is a country of many surprises with a geography made up of a long chain of islands stretching over 3,000 kilometers comprising the four major islands of Hokkaido, Honshu, Shikoku, Kyushuu and a clusters of islets comprising the bigger Ryukyu island chain to the south.
+Japan is a country of many societal and cultural surprises.
+Geographically it’s a beautiful made up of a long chain of islands stretching over 3,000 kilometers comprising the four major islands of Hokkaido, Honshu, Shikoku, Kyushuu, and a cluster of islets comprising the bigger Ryukyu island chain to the south.

-In recent travel narratives, Tokyo’s Shibuya has gained a most prominent role.
-However, there’s more to Japan than its blinding lights and busy streets.
+In recent travel narratives, Tokyo’s Shibuya and Shinjuku have gained prominent roles.
+But, there’s more to Japan than its blinding lights and busy streets.

 3. Tea Ceremony

 Tea ceremony is seen as a form of self-reflection to appreciate the very moment a person is able to enjoy drinking a cup of tea.

 Preparing tea and drinking tea are elevated in the form of a tea ceremony.
 It is said that boiling water in an iron pot makes a light, high-pitch sound which is reminiscent of the soft wind blowing over the bamboo leaves.
 In a way, this analogy embraces the essence of the ceremony: to enjoy and savor what is in front of you for that very moment only happens once in a lifetime.

 4. Martial Arts